magnusouren/magnusouren/README.md

 ## ⚡ Magnus Tomter Ouren ⚡

-Last year on my B.Sc. - informatics at NTNU
+Master of Science - informatics at NTNU

 [Homepage](https://www.magnus.ouren.no)